• Skip to main content

 How to calculate Price earnings to growth ratio – PEG

-PEG or price/earnings to growth ratio is simply calculated by taking P/E ratio and dividing it by earnings growth rate.
+PEG or price earnings to growth ratio is simply calculated by taking P/E ratio and dividing it by earnings growth rate.
 Price to earnings is the most important component of PEG calculation.

-Price to earning ratio is calculated by taking current market price of the stock and dividing it by the earnings per share or EPS.
+Price to earnings ratio is calculated by taking current market price of the stock and dividing it by the earnings per share or EPS.
 Normal Price to earnings ratio is not considering future increase in earnings.

 Earnings per share or EPS is calculated by taking net profit for common stockholders and dividing it by number of equity shares outstanding.